 Bob Flonkerton (not his actual name), the director of International Village, along with his wife Felicity, have spent three years developing a close network of friendships with the Bhutanese and a few Karen (Burmese) families, meeting with them in their homes and helping them with mail, ESL, occasional small crises, and sometimes just talking and drinking tea.
 It must be difficult to regain a sense of trust after being driven from one's homeland, and the fact that Bob and Felicity have earned such close relationships with these families is a testament to how committed they are to the Bhutanese and their success here in America.

 We split into group and went door-to-door dropping off Christmas cookies to the various Bhutanese and Karen families we knew.
 We did this for an hour, and while the people from Superior went back to their hotel for the bed, we finished the night at a Christmas party in the home of one of our Bhutanese friends who has acted as a cultural liaison at the drop-in center.
 Jeremy and Nancy, two other helpers at IV, were already there with their kids, and the kitchen was busy and full of people making fried pork and momo: boiled dumplings stuffed with fermented cabbage.
 The food was wonderful, as it always, and dinner was finished with some steaming cups of chia.

 It was nice to unwind at the end of a hectic day.
-I don't know the community as well as John and Charity, so most of the time I just sit and listen, and I learn a lot this way, and the stories are so interesting.
+I don't know the community as well as Bob and Felicity, so most of the time I just sit and listen, and I learn a lot this way, and the stories are so interesting.
 I've never met a Bhutanese family I didn't like.
 I just wish that I lived closer to the neighborhood so I could get to know them better.